Radio and Television of Bosnia and Herzegovina: Cascading systemic collapse

-European Union's Stance
+European Union's stance

 The crisis at BHRT has drawn significant concern from the international community, particularly the European Union, which has framed its survival as a test of Bosnia and Herzegovina's democratic credentials.
 In November 2025, Luigi Soreca, the head of the EU Delegation and EU Special Representative in BiH, stated that the country "which aspires to EU membership cannot be the only one in Europe without a state public service."
 He described the situation as an existential threat caused by political irresponsibility and a conscious neglect of legal obligations by institutions and political leaders.

 Soreca emphasized that the political independence and financial sustainability of public broadcasters are not a mere formality but a "fundamental condition for the functioning of a democratic state" and a clear priority on Bosnia's European path.
 He called on domestic authorities to immediately address the most urgent issues, including the debt to the EBU, and to undertake systemic reforms to ensure the long-term financial sustainability of the entire public broadcasting system, stating that "the preservation of BHRT is a test of political maturity."

-Symbolic of the State's Survival
+Symbolic of the state's survival

 Analysts and public figures have framed this multifaceted crisis not as a series of unfortunate events, but as a deliberate political strategy to dismantle state-level institutions.
 Prominent film director Dino Mustafić, who began his career at BHRT, argued that the collapse is a conscious act, writing: "The shutdown of BHRT is not a technical issue.
 It is a blow to the collective memory, to the citizens' right to know, to the very idea that the state exists as a common project."
 He and others have placed direct responsibility on the Presidency of BiH, the Council of Ministers, the Ministry of Finance, and the Parliamentary Assembly for their refusal to act, while identifying the policies of the SNSD and HDZ BiH as fundamentally aimed at the "ethnicization of media" and the undermining of a shared public space.
 This perspective holds that the struggle for BHRT is symbolic of the larger struggle for the state itself, with Mustafić warning that allowing its failure would be an "unprecedented generational shame" and the achievement of a strategic goal for those who desire the final end of Bosnia and Herzegovina.

+Possibility of shutting down

+On 26 February 2026, BHT1 halted all programming and replaced it with the following message:

+Today, BHRT is not airing its regular programming.

+This is a warning about the consequences and the absence of a systemic solution and the possible permanent shutdown of your public service.

+Without an urgent decision from the competent authorities, BHRT faces the blocking of its account and the cessation of its basic function of public service in the interest of its citizens.

+News bulletins will be aired as part of the schedule.

+If the closure happens, Bosnia and Herzegovina will become the first country in Europe to lack a public broadcasting system.